federeghe/chronovise/README.md

 What you need
 -------------
-* A modern compiler like GCC or LLVM with C++14 support and the CMake building tool.
+* A modern compiler with C++14 support like GCC (version 5 or later) or LLVM and the CMake building tool.
 * The code should be **cross-platform** because we do not use any Linux-specific feature.
 However, we usually test it only on Linux.
 Please fill a bug if it does not work with other operating systems.